crescentpartha/Doctors-Portal-Client/doctors-portal-client/public/Steps.md

 DB_USER=doctor_admin
 DB_PASS=SX0Lx89Dwptj7Eed
 ACCESS_TOKEN_SECRET=9afeec896f27951228603f3c9c9d3a7f4ed1239f06caadcc53a10bf0d982815e876d3a9df4209fb7e24ad1cb70041a8ef185103df592097f4ed45a1759de344c
-EMAIL_SENDER_KEY= Remove this credentials that have been found to be publicly exposed | found on vercel EMAIL_SENDER=crescentpartha406@gmail.com
+EMAIL_SENDER_KEY= Remove this API keys that have been found to be publicly exposed on GitHub | found from SendGrid/vercel (API keys)
+EMAIL_SENDER=Remove this credentials that have been found to be publicly exposed on GitHub | found from SendGrid/vercel (Email)
 ```

 **[🔼Back to Top](#table-of-contents)**